p2/OAuth2/README.md

 It will automatically start authorization if needed and will ensure that this works even if you have multiple calls going on.
 For details on how to configure authorization see step 4 below, in this example we'll use "embedded" authorization, meaning we'll show a SFSafariViewController on iOS if the user needs to log in.

-[This wiki page has all you need](https://github.com/p2/OAuth2/wiki/Alamofire-4) to easily use OAuth2 with Alamofire.
+[This wiki page has all you need](https://github.com/p2/OAuth2/wiki/Alamofire-4) to easily use OAuth2 with Alamofire instead.

 ```swift
 let base = URL(string: "https://api.github.com")!